 Government should implement processes to prevent multiple state-owned entities from competing with one another.
 It should also merge public entities into a single operation or into viable private operators who can make national assets work better.
-Political decisions requiring the use of state-owned entities on ideological and personal interest grounds undermine the competitive strategies adopted in policy, and make the effective regulation of access in low-cost, last-mile access and backhaul.
+Political decisions requiring the use of state-owned entities on ideological and personal interest grounds undermine the competitive strategies adopted in policy, and make the effective regulation of the sector untenable.
+The rationale for the integration of BBI, Sentech and SITA needs to be made clearer and more transparent.
+The tendency within government, and particularly within this sector, to give additional regulatory and operational policy responsibilities to entities that are already underperforming simply sets them up for failure, unless the necessary capitalisation or strategic resources are also provided.